DAVIDE “DAVE” DE ANGELI – BIO

-At the age of 18 he started working in a musical instruments shop and backline rent based in the Republic of San Marino.
-Since that moment he has been touring over the country working as roadie/drum tech with world renowned artists and he has been managing the percussion department of the shop.
+In 2000, at the age of 18 he starts working in a musical instruments shop and backline rent based in the Republic of San Marino.
+Since then, he start going on the road working as Roadie / Drumtech with world renowned artists and at the same time managing the percussion department at the shop.

-He worked with Queen, Deep Purple, James Brown, Dee Dee Bridgewater, Sting, Keith Emerson Band, Incognito, Eric Clapton, BB King, Sergio Mendez, Gilberto Gil, Roy Argroove, Ian Anderson, Pino Daniele, Zucchero, Manà, Procol Harum, Linea 77, Fiorella Mannoia and other important names of musical panorama.
-Touring and working with different artists has enriched his knowledge about drums and gear, as he had the chance to closely watch and test set-ups of many drummers in different stages, from theaters to stadiums, from clubs to gigs on the street.
+Touring and working with different artists enriches his knowledge about drums and gears, as he has the chance to closely watch and test set-ups from many drummers in different stages, from theaters to stadiums, from clubs to and small venues.

-He played with different rock and metal bands over the years and in 2008 he joined the punk/rock band Not4Wedding with which he toured around the country, opening live shows for bands such as Deep Purple, Good Charlotte, Frankie Hi-NRG, Meganoidi, Skiantos.
-He loves to go back to the roots of everything, so he started to look back at the origins of drums and drum kits.
-He started to buy vintage drums and studying how they were built: he literally felt in love with them.
+He played with different rock and metal bands over the years and in 2008 he joined the Punkrock band Not4Wedding with which he toured around the country, opening live shows for bands such as Deep Purple, Good Charlotte, Frankie Hi-NRG, Meganoidi, Skiantos.
+He loves going back to the roots of musical instruments, so he starts looking back at the origins of the drums.
+He starts collecting vintage drums and studying how the shells used to be built: he literally falls in love with them.